Best Online Master’s Degrees in: Journalism

 Many students who complete master’s programs in journalism continue their established careers as reporters, correspondents, and broadcast news analysts.
 Their job responsibilities will vary based on their rank and industry, but common tasks include newswriting, feature writing, editing, news blogging, interviewing sources for news stories, fact-checking, and beat reporting for various media organizations.
 Reporters and correspondents are projected to face an 8% decline in employment between 2010 and 2020 due in large part to newspapers losing readership and broadcast news shows losing viewership, while job growth of 10% is expected for broadcast news analysts, according to the U.S. Bureau of Labor Statistics (BLS).

 Demand for online news and podcasts may offset some of the employment decline in the news industry, the BLS explained, so journalists with skills in new media could find themselves more employable than journalists skilled only in traditional journalism.
-The median yearly salary for broadcast news analysts was $54,140, while the median salary for reporters and correspondents was $34,530, as of May 2010, the BLS noted.
+The median yearly salary for broadcast news analysts was $54,140, while the median salary for reporters and correspondents was $34,530, the BLS noted.
 However, keep in mind that salaries vary greatly depending on the size of the organization you work for, your level of experience and skill, and the city and state you live in.